Looking to explore the great West? There are so many exciting things to experience in Wyoming that you’ll have trouble choosing which to do first.

-Hot Springs State Park
+8. Hot Springs State Park

-The majority of the park is free to visit.
+The Hot Springs State Park consists of a group of springs that are natural sources of thermal water and is located in Thermopolis, Wyoming.
+The majority of the Hot Springs State Park is free to visit.
 There are two main attractions on site, which can be purchased separately or as a package that includes parking, entrance, and use of the pools.

 The first attraction is a series of hot spring pools.
-The waterfalls into pools graded by temperature, ranging from 110 degrees Fahrenheit to 104 degrees Fahrenheit.
+The waterfalls into pools are graded by temperature, ranging from 110 degrees Fahrenheit to 104 degrees Fahrenheit.
 The higher the temperature, the more expensive the fee for use.
 The lower grades do not charge people and mostly consist of children playing in the water.